 My recommendation: Inspect ceramic fountains monthly for chips, particularly around the rim and base edges.
 Any chip that creates a sharp edge or exposes the raw ceramic beneath the glaze is a replacement trigger—not a “we’ll manage” situation.

 Increasing water intake is one of the most important things you can do for your cat’s urinary health, and a fountain your cat actually uses comfortably—without sharp edges—is the foundation of that effort.
-[How to Get an Indoor Cat to Drink More Water (5 Vet-Backed Tricks)]
+If your cat has urinary issues or drinks very little, also read our guide to indoor cat urinary health before changing your setup.

 Pros: